spersinger/DVD-Bounce/README.md

 ## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
+This application is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <spersinger@protonmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## License